 - the opportunity to request written verification of the debt.

-Demand letters are NOT a prerequisite to filing law-suits in Pennsylvania.
+Demand letters are NOT a prerequisite to filing lawsuits in Pennsylvania.
 However, a well-drafted demand letter is a viable option for collecting pre-suit.
 Payment plans prior to filing suit can also help pay for the cost of the lawsuit if necessary.
-If a demand letter does not produce payment, then legal action is usually necessary to collect.

 The defendant does not legally owe the money until proven in court and a judgment is entered.

 Depending upon where the lawsuit is filed (i.e. magistrate, county arbitration, county general docket), there can be multiple appeals available for the defendant to delay payment.
 For this reason, there is strategy involved in deciding in what jurisdiction a debt collection lawsuit should be filed.